Evaluating true sales talent 2021 and beyond

 Then, as a major part of your recruitment process, create specific assessment and evaluation exercises that measure ability in each of those critical areas identified.

-Assessment exercises can include structured interviews, relevant case studies, product presentations, in-tray exercises and tailored role-plays.
+Assessment exercises can include structured online interviews, relevant case studies, product (virtual) presentations, in-tray exercises and even tailored role-plays.
 Good assessment workshops can also evaluate a candidate’s attitude, drive, work ethic and interpersonal skills.

 Adding an assessment day to your recruitment process will ensure that your recruitment decisions this year are based much more on judgment than luck…and that could save you a fortune in recruitment, induction and wasted training programmes.